arianacerreta/IDGW-bioinformatics-pipeline/README.md

 5. Run ```sbatch run_bcftools_filter.sh```

 *This should happen really fast (<2 min).
 This is currently the final step on the server.
 You can use the final_filtered_unzipped.vcf for R and other programs.*

+# Final filtering and error rates in R

+## 1. Download and install SNPfiltR[SNPfiltR](https://devonderaad.github.io/SNPfiltR/) (DeRaad 2022)
+1. You can use this install_SNPfiltR.R[install_SNPfiltR.R](utility_files/R_code/install_SNPfiltR.R) code to help install this package.
+You can also refer to the package's github linked above.